project-feynman/v3/documentation/CONTRIBUTING.md

 - Tony Wang built the slider for traversing any video freely
 - Yang Yang worked on email notifications
 - John Lin built a live group chat, voice chat and copy-image-to-chat feature
-- Kirill Zabrodin improved the README, set up deployment tests and added the copy-to-clipboard feature for sharing video links
+- Kirill Zabrodin was the DevOps engineer back in the early days
 - Kyle Xiao worked extensively the Q&A feature
 - Lujing Cen significantly optimized the slider for traversing any video freely